Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 =============================

 Sample Keyframes :kbd:`Shift-O`
-   Sampling a set a keyframes replaces interpolated values with a new keyframe for each frame.
+   Sampling a set of keyframes replaces interpolated values with a new keyframe for each frame.

    .. list-table::